rubenroo/Chatbot-V2/README.md

 # How it works
 A rule-based chatbot using Python and NLTK chat module works by matching user input to predefined patterns and providing corresponding responses.
 The NLTK chat module provides a framework for defining these patterns and responses, making it easy to create a simple chatbot.
 When a user inputs something, the module compares it to the predefined patterns and generates an appropriate response.
-If no match is found, the chatbot may return a default response or ask for more information.
+If no match is found, the chatbot may return a default response or ask for more information.(this paragraph is generated with chatGPT)

 # What the chatbot can do
 The chatbot demonstrates the techniques mentioned above.
 The following questions are possible: